The impact of a massive Sagittarius dSph on GD-1-like streams: Fitting the GD-1 stream

 \subsubsection{4D \textit{Gaia} data}

 We use astrometric data from the \textit{Gaia} mission's Early Data Release 3 (EDR3; \citealt{Gaia_overview, Gaia_EDR3}) for a set of stars identified as probable members of the GD-1 stream (as described in detail in Tavangar et al. in prep).
-Briefly, this membership model fits the track of the stream --- that is, the mean dependence of stream latitude $\phi_2$, distance, proper motion components in stream-aligned coordinates $\mu_{\phi_1^*}, \mu_{\phi_2}$, and radial velocity $v_{\textrm{rad}}$ --- using splines with regularly spaced knots in stream longitude $\phi_1$ and variable values in each other coordinate dimension ($\phi_2, D, \mu_{\phi_1^*}, \mu_{\phi_2}, v_{\textrm{rad}}$).
+Briefly, this membership model fits the track of the stream --- that is, the mean dependence of stream latitude $\phi_2$, proper motion components in stream-aligned coordinates $\mu_{\phi_1^*}, \mu_{\phi_2}$, and radial velocity $v_{\textrm{rad}}$ (when available) --- using splines with regularly spaced knots in stream longitude $\phi_1$ and variable values in each other coordinate dimension ($\phi_2, \mu_{\phi_1^*}, \mu_{\phi_2}, v_{\textrm{rad}}$).
 Both the mean dependence in each coordinate and the width of the stream as a function of stream longitude are fit using spline tracks, assuming that the intrinsic width of the stream in each component is Gaussian, which allows naturally incorporating measurement uncertainties into this methodology.
+We use 8 spline knots for each coordinate dimension track, and 5 knots for each width track.
 After first filtering \textit{Gaia} sources based on isochrone selection using the best-fitting stellar population parameters from \citet{Price-Whelan_GD1}, the stream track model is fit simultaneously with a model for the stellar background (i.e. field stars) in each coordinate dimension.
+The background stellar distribution is modelled as a mixture of Gaussians for the proper motion components, but is not explicitly modeled in the other phase space coordinates.
 From this procedure, each star is assigned a membership probability of belonging to the GD-1 stream; we use stars with a membership probability $>0.3$.
 We found that using higher probabilities did not greatly change the distributions of the data points.